sbt/sbt/README.md

 *coursier* is a dependency resolver / fetcher *à la* Maven / Ivy, entirely rewritten from scratch in Scala.
 It aims at being fast and easy to embed in other contexts.
-Its very core (`core` module) aims at being extremely pure, and should be approached with a mathsy / algebraic mindset.
+Its very core (`core` module) aims at being extremely pure, and should be approached thinking algebraically.

 The `files` module handles caching of the metadata and artifacts themselves, and is less so pure than the `core` module, in the sense that it happily